presidento23/Streaming_Search_Engine/README.md

 IMPORTANT.
 DO NOT SHORTEN THE IMPLICILITY WAIT TIME FOR DRIVER.
 THE WEBSITES WILL NOT LOAD AND AFTer ENOUGH TIMES, WILL LEAD YOUR IP TO BE BANNED
 FROM THAT WEBSITE!

+DRIVERS
+You can use which ever driver you'd like however I suggest running it in incognito mode.
+A chrome driver is default for this project